US Made Supply

 Can D6690 sealants overlap saw-cut joints onto the adjacent slab?

 D6690 itself addresses the in-joint sealant performance, not the overband geometry.
 Many state DOTs allow a thin overband (commonly 2 to 4 in. wide, 1/8 in. thick) over PCC joints and asphalt cracks, while others require a flush or recessed configuration.
 An overband does provide an additional water shed and bond perimeter, but it can be tracked or picked up in hot weather or under heavy braking.
-Overband products specifically formulated for asphalt crack treatment are governed by ASTM D7116 rather than D6690; on asphalt overband programs, verify which standard the spec actually requires.
+Overband geometry is a placement decision set by the agency spec, not by a separate product standard; verify the configuration the contract actually requires before pricing the work.

 What is the recommended kettle (melter) temperature for D6690 sealants?